globalfoodbook/mailchimp-foodcook-subscribe/README.md

 License: MIT License
 License URI: http://opensource.org/licenses/MIT

-This make easy, the setup of a website's newsletter subscription widget and modal popup.
+This makes easy, the setup of a website's newsletter subscription widget and modal popup.
 Best used in food and cook recipe theme or woothemes.

 ## Description
 This plugin provides a modal popup to convert visitors to your food-cook website into subscribers and in effect to take action like product discount or coupon etc.